chrisguest75/mongo_examples/09_exporting/README.md

 ## Exporting

 It's best to use Read-Only credentials and a secondary when exporting data from mongo.

-NOTES:

-* You cannot perform aggregation framework queries with mongoexport.

 ```sh
 # try with limit to test connection